My preliminary sketch for Sly. I will replace the borrowed images (indications of my intentions) on the following pages with my own drawings.

 “Nein!” admonishes the Mama.
 “Liebling, our ride is here.”
 Through the window can be seen workmen loading her bulk-baggage into the rear hatch of a magnificent vehicle.
 Her driver, shown to her table, hoists her close-carried belongings and lumbers away.
 Those effects stashed under seats and overhead, he is stationed at the coach door ready to hand her up as she confronts the wrought iron three-step boost.

 - Dee, his family, and associates had been landed at Emden and had continued east by coach.
-He has separated from the group in Bremen, promising to follow as soon as possible.
+He has separated from the group in Bremen.

 - Dee has been given the boot by the English queen but sees no need to admit it.